 The walk upstream to Bride’s Pool Waterfall can be slightly challenging as it requires some clambering over rocks.
 After hoisting yourself over the initial rocks, walk along the stream till you see the waterfall and the stream pool up ahead.

 It’s funny how Bride’s Pool Road is right above the waterfall but yet it feels completely secluded and cut off from civilisation.

 The pool below the waterfall is relatively clean and safe for swimming.
 Or you just enjoy Bride’s Pool by sitting on a nearby rock.
 Just remember to carry mosquito and insect repellent.

 The peaceful and serene surrounding makes you forget all about the noisy city.
 Sit and enjoy the waterfall, or jump into the pool to cool off.

 The story behind the name

 While there, we kept guessing why is it called the Bride’s Pool?
 My wife’s theory was that the waterfall was named after the cascading pools, that resembled a bride’s flowing dress.
 I thought that this made sense.
 But of course, we couldn’t have been further from the urban legend behind the name.

-The name in fact is rooted in Chinese folk tale.
+The name is rooted in a Chinese folk tale.
 Legend has it that a bride was passing by on her sedan chair in stormy weather when one of her porters slipped.
 The bride, along with the wedding sedan, tumbled into the river, where she was washed down the waterfall, and into the pool at its base.
 The bride drowned in her heavy clothing, and from then on the pool was given its name in memory of her tragic fate.